How to Handle Customer Complaints Effectively

 Dealing With Customers Effectively

-Customers are human beings and as human beings we have a need to feel that we are respected, valued, and treated well.
-In relation to these needs are the expectations of a customer:
+Customers are human beings and need to feel respected, valued, and treated well.

 - They expect you to take the initiative and be proactive in attending to their needs without waiting to be asked.